 Several structural factors explain why modular construction methods are gaining momentum in Spain.

-First, labor costs and availability continue to challenge conventional construction.
-Skilled workforce shortages in certain regions make on-site, labor-intensive building models harder to sustain.
+Labor costs and workforce availability continue to challenge conventional construction.
+Skilled labor shortages in certain regions make on-site, labor-intensive building models harder to sustain.
 Modular production shifts much of this work to controlled factory environments, reducing dependency on fluctuating site labor conditions.

-Finally, country-specific sectors play a major role.
-Spain’s logistics and port infrastructure, industrial manufacturing zones, renewable energy projects (solar and wind), and public sector investments all demand buildings that can be deployed quickly, meet regulations, and adapt to future needs.
+Country-specific sectors play a major role.
+Spain’s logistics and port infrastructure, industrial manufacturing zones, renewable energy projects, and public sector investments all demand buildings that can be deployed quickly, meet regulations, and adapt to future needs.

 Modular Buildings vs. Prefabricated Building Systems